LETTERS AND NEWS FOR OUR AUDIENCES

 We really enjoyed the Chinese town where there is the oldest remaining shop constructed of stone and wood; a great design with a flag stone floor and small rooms with what must have been a mezzanine above the rooms.
 I particularly liked the wooden, hand made door handle.
 I always love well made handles that fit the hands of many who’ve been and are to come following.

-Thank you Margret O’Hanlon who helped, through a great conversation, Adie and I to reflect more on what we are doing with our music and performance and to know more clearly, we are Artists producing music and song for a Movement around standing up for our beliefs, like we remember watching in the World around us during our childhood.
+Thank you to Margret O’Hanlon one of our audience members, who through a great conversation and compliments, inspired Adie and I to reflect more on what we are doing with our music and performance and to know more clearly, we are Artists producing music and song for a Movement around standing up for our beliefs, like we remember from when we were all younger, watching the World around us unfolding.
+Thank you to Janey Rae for having us in the beautiful hall and to all who came and watched us especially the youngest member of the audience aged thirteen, whose favourite song was Sweet Bird.

 Eastern Southland Gallery is definitely worth a visit.
 We loved looking at all the Art on display, before playing in the evening surrounded by more meaningful art work.
 Thank you again Jim and Marcella Geddes for hosting us so well and making a great event.
 Kia ora to all who came.
 We were so glad you enjoyed our music and so appreciate your support.
 We wont forget the pregnant pauses after each song before the eruption of smiling faces and clapping vigorous hands.